samsm/mundane-search/README.md

 First some options that are common to many filters.

-* param_key: The key in params to examine for a matching value.
+* key: The key in params to examine for a matching value.
 * target: The attribute to match against.
-By default, uses param_key.
+By default, uses key.
 * match_value: Usually nil.
-When nil, the value of params[param_key] is used.
+When nil, the value of params[key] is used.
 * required: Default false.
 When true, will run a filter even if (for example) the match_value is nil.
 * type: Gives form helpers et al a hint as to what type the match_value should be.
-Overrides class method param_key_type in a filter.
+Overrides class method key_type in a filter.
   Available types:
   1. :string
   2. :integer